shyuuun/nodejs-todo-app/README.md

 A neo brutalist inspired To-Do app.

 ## Built With
-I created this app in the following technologies:
+I created this app using the following technologies:

 * [![NodeJS]][NodeJS-url]
 * [![Express.js]][Express.js-url]